- Graduate Certificate in Global Health

 Increasingly, public health practitioners are also concerned with global health and in future will undoubtedly be working towards attainment of the new United Nations' Sustainable Development Goals.

 ACU’s Master of Public Health program has been specifically designed to incorporate both Australian and global viewpoints on public health.
-The program includes a unique specialisation option for students, Global Health & Advocacy, and strongly reflects ACU’s Mission: a commitment to the pursuit of knowledge, the dignity of the human person and the common good.
+The program includes a Graduate Certificate in Global Health and a unique specialisation option for the Master of Public Health, Global Health & Advocacy, and strongly reflects ACU’s Mission: a commitment to the pursuit of knowledge, the dignity of the human person and the common good.

 Master of Public Health